antcolag/tools/docs/dom.md

 DomPrinter
 ---
+This is the class that exposes the html and emmet methods.

+The constructor accepts a builder function to transform the resulting html string, and a filter function to parse the argumets passed to the template string tag

-You can use an instance of this class if you have to handle the concrete building of the dom, the default builder is a wrapper for
+You can use an instance of this class if you have to handle the building of the dom, the default builder is a wrapper for `Range.createContextualFragment`

-`document.createRange().createContextualWrapper( /* your string */ )`

-so it will render a *DocumentFragment* instance in the browser.
+so it will render a *DocumentFragment* in the browser.

 If you have to build different objects you can set a different *builder* in the class.
 The result must anyway implement some basic Element's methods ie querySelectorAll, setAttributeNode and append.

 Example
 ---